cthorens/ast/README.md

 102
 ```

 It is now possible to run the fuzzers: you may choose between AFL.rs or libFuzzer.
 You may exit Docker and run these on the host operating system.
+You may change the timeout variable in both fuzzing scripts to control how much time is spent on each bug at most.

 NOTE: You __need__ to be in the directory `elf_test` (or `svgcleaner_test`) when running the scripts.